Dr. Andrew Arnold talks about the Romberg’s test, used to examine a part of your brain called the Cerebellum involved in balance.

 For those smarties who can do this for say, 30 seconds lets up the ante.
 Now try using a ‘Dura Disc’ or wobble board.

 Now you have an unstable foundation.
 Kids have no issue managing this.
 They can kneel on a gym ball and balance no problems.
 They can stand one-legged on a dura-disc, easy.

 This is because their balance apparatus is much more finely tuned than ours as adults.

-As we age our neurological communication diminishes, our inner ear fluids containing those important crystals becomes more viscous and our muscles and ligaments becomes less pliable and responsive.
+As we age our neurological communication diminishes, our inner ear fluids containing those important crystals become more viscous and our muscles and ligaments become less pliable and responsive.

 Now, not all these functions diminish at the same time.
-One will be affected more that another which then places stress on those functions that are working ok.
+One will be affected more than another which then places stress on those functions that are working ok.